30225/30225/README.md

 :star: I am a student of Electronic Engineering and Computer and Systems Engineering

-:star: I am certified Full stack / mobile developer and University Expert in ethical hacking
+:star: I am certified Full stack developer and University Expert in ethical hacking

 :star: I collaborated with astrometrica in the International Astronomical Search Collaboration